Aims:

 - To promote concentration and attention to detail.

-- To encourage the child to explore and understand diverse smells in their surroundings.
+- To inspire the child to explore and appreciate a wide range of scents in their environment.

 - To spark interest in discovering the unique qualities of different scents.